Standardized Cumulants of Flow Harmonic Fluctuations: Conclusion

 \section{Conclusion}

-In this work, we have studied the standardized cumulants of $v_2$ and $v_3$ distribution.
-We found that in $v_2$ distribution, it is difficult to find the standardized cumulants beyond skewness experimentally.
-However in $v_3$, the higher order standardized cumulants can be observed in the experiment.
-Specifically, the non-zero kurtosis and sixth order standardized cumulant are responsible for non-zero values of $c_3\{4\}$ and $c_3\{6\}$ respectively.
-We have found a new distribution $p(v_3)$ with kurtosis and sixth order standardized cumulant as its free parameters.
-It is obtained by integrating over the azimuthal angle of the two dimensional Gram-Charlier A series.
+In this work, we have studied the standardized cumulants of $v_2$ and $v_3$ distributions.
+We have modeled the ellipticity and power parameters of the elliptic-power distribution by employing the MC-Glauber model.
+Using this semianalytical model together with the hydrodynamic linear response approximation, we have found that finding two-dimensional cumulants in terms of $c_2\{2q\}$ is limited to the skewness for the second harmonic.
+However, for the third harmonic, the higher-order standardized cumulants can be found in the experiment.
+Specifically, the nonzero kurtosis and sixth-order standardized cumulant are responsible for nonzero values of $c_3\{4\}$ and $c_3\{6\}$, respectively.
+We have found a new parametrization for the distribution $p(v_3)$ with $v_3\{2\}$, kurtosis, and sixth-order standardized cumulant being its free parameters.
+It is obtained by integrating over the azimuthal angle of the two-dimensional Gram-Charlier A series.
 We have shown that compared to the Gaussian distribution, it suitably fits the experimental data.

 We have also compared the kurtosis obtained from experiment with that of computed by simulation.
-We have calculated the kurtosis from experimental data by applying two different methods: first by using $-(v_3\{4\}/v_3\{2\})^4$ and second by fitting radial Gram-Charlier distribution with the $p(v_3)$ obtained from experiment.
+We have calculated the kurtosis from experimental data by applying two different methods: first by using $-(v_3\{4\}/v_3\{2\})^4$ and second by fitting radial Gram-Charlier distribution with $p(v_3)$ obtained from experiment.
+Using these methods, the quantity $-(v_3\{4\}/v_3\{2\})^4$ shows an interesting feature.
+It is decreasing with centrality which is in agreement with the same quantity obtained by different initial condition models \cite{Giacalone:2017uqx}.

 Here we have derived the RGC distribution for third order flow harmonic.
 However, it would be interesting to generalize RGC to the case of other flow harmonics.
-If it is fulfilled, it could be an alternative for either Elliptic-Power and Bessel-Gaussian distribution \cite{progress}.
+If it is fulfilled, it could be an alternative for either elliptic-power and Bessel-Gaussian distribution \cite{Mehrabpour:2018kjs}.

-\section{Analytical Relations for Elliptic-Power Moments}
+\section{Analytical Relations for elliptic-power Moments}

 The solution of integral \eqref{I_integral} for both even and odd values of $m$ is given by \begin{eqsplit} I_{2k}&(q,\alpha,\beta)=\sqrt{\pi}\Gamma\left(k+\frac{1}{2}\right)\Gamma\left(\alpha+1\right)\\ &\times{}_3\tilde{F}_2(k+\frac{1}{2},\frac{\beta+1}{2},\frac{\beta}{2};\frac{1}{2},\alpha+k+\frac{3}{2};\varepsilon_0^2), \end{eqsplit} \begin{eqsplit} &I_{2k+1}(q,\alpha,\beta)=\frac{\varepsilon_0\beta\sqrt{\pi}}{2}\Gamma\left(k+\frac{3}{2}\right)\Gamma\left(\alpha+1\right)\\ &\times{}_3\tilde{F}_2(k+\frac{3}{2},\frac{\beta+1}{2},\frac{\beta+2}{2};\frac{3}{2},\alpha+k+\frac{5}{2};\varepsilon_0^2), \end{eqsplit} where ${}_3\tilde{F}_2$ is the regularized hypergeometric function.
 Specifically,